xadityax/xadityax/README.md

 ## I'm a Student, Developer, and Learner!

-- 🌱 I’m currently learning React Native and Statistical Methods to evaluate Data and ML models.
+- 🌱 I’m currently learning React Native for cross-platform development and Statistical Methods to evaluate Data and ML models.
 - 👯 I’m looking to collaborate with other React developers.
 - 🥅 2020 Goals: Contribute more to Open Source projects.
 - ⚡ Fun fact: I wrote my first computer program when I was 14!